 Summer Safety: Grill Safety and Insurance

 According to the U.S. Fire Administration, about 5,700 grill fires take place on residential property every year, most caused by malfunctioning gas grills.
-These fires cause an annual average of $37 million in damage, 100 injuries and 10 fatalities.
-In addition, thousands more people visit emergency rooms every year because they have burned themselves while barbecuing.
+These fires cause an annual average of $37 million in damage, 100 injuries, and 10 fatalities.
+In addition, thousands of people visit emergency rooms every year because they have burned themselves while barbecuing.

 A standard policy covers: